teesamuel/ServiceMonitoringApplication/README.md

 [You can download or clone the repository here](https://github.com/teesamuel/ServiceMonitoringApplication.git).

-- Edit the file by passing the appropriate commant and application port
+- Edit the file by passing the appropriate command and application port

 - `run crontab -e`

 - pass the file to crontab and save your editor

-For example, to run the service every 5 minutes you can set it up like this

-Command to execute a cron after every 5 minutes assuming my projedct reside in directory (/scripts/ServiceMonitoringApplication/) .
+For example, to run the service every 5 minutes assuming my projedct reside in directory (/scripts/ServiceMonitoringApplication/) .

 `*/5* * * * *  /usr/bin/python /scripts/ServiceMonitoringApplication/ServiceMonitor.py`